Rusney Castillo: Minor leagues

 On June 18, 2016, Castillo was put on waivers by the Red Sox; he cleared waivers on June 20 and was outrighted to Pawtucket, where he spent the rest of the season.
 He appeared in a total of 103 Triple-A games during 2016, batting .263 with two home runs and 34 RBIs.

 During the 2017 season, Castillo played in 87 games for Triple-A Pawtucket, batting .314 with 15 home runs and 43 RBIs.
-He did not play any MLB games with Boston, nor was he added to the 40-man roster.
+He did not play any MLB games with Boston nor was he added to the 40-man roster.
 Castillo remained with Triple-A Pawtucket for the 2018 season, appearing in 117 games while batting .319 with five home runs and 59 RBIs.
 For the 2018 season, he was named to the International League All-Star Team, and his .319 average led the International League.

 After being a non-roster invitee to Boston's 2019 spring training, Castillo started the 2019 season as the oldest player on Pawtucket's roster.
 With the 2019 PawSox, Castillo appeared in 120 games, batting .278 with 17 home runs and 64 RBIs.
 After the 2019 season, Castillo did not exercise an opt-out clause in his contract, thus remaining in Boston's minor league system for 2020, the final season of his seven-year contract with the Red Sox.
-He was again a non-roster invitee to Boston's spring training, but did not play outside of spring training, due to the 2020 minor league season being cancelled.
+He was again a non-roster invitee to Boston's spring training, but did not play outside of spring training, due to the 2020 minor league season being cancelled because of the COVID-19 pandemic.
 On October 28, 2020, Castillo's contract with the Red Sox expired, making him a free agent.

-Overall, in five seasons with the Pawtucket Red Sox (2015–2019), Castillo appeared in 467 minor league games, batting .293 with 42 home runs and 217 RBIs.
+Overall, in five seasons with Pawtucket (2015–2019), Castillo appeared in 467 minor league games, batting .293 with 42 home runs and 217 RBIs.
 Defensively, he had a .990 fielding percentage in 423 games played in the outfield.
+The Red Sox kept Castillo in Triple-A in part because adding him back to the active roster would add his salary back to luxury tax calculations, which would cost the team $3 million per year.

 Tohoku Rakuten Golden Eagles

-On January 9, 2021, Castillo signed a $600,000 contract with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
-On April 23, 2021, Castillo made his NPB debut.
+On January 9, 2021, Castillo signed a $600,000 contract with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+On April 23, 2021, he made his NPB debut.

-Castillo played in 33 games, hitting .225 with 1 home run and 3 RBI's.
-He became a free agent following the 2021 season.
+Castillo played in 33 games, hitting .225 with one home run and three RBIs.
+He became a free agent following the season.